 In the next lesson we'll learn about how to help a friend who might be struggling with his or her mental health.
-If you need to talk to someone about your mental health, the campus counseling center is a great place to start.
+If you need to talk to someone about your mental health, you can talk to a trusted adult, teacher or a school counselor.